In recent years Elderberry has become one of the most popular herbal products around.

 1. Immune Support

 The first thing most people think about when they think of Elderberry is its immune supporting properties.
-And that’s correct!

-This was backed by a double-blind, placebo-controlled study conducted in 2011.
+Elderberry's immune-supporting properties are backed by a double-blind, placebo-controlled study conducted in 2011.

 (Double-blind placebo-controlled studies are the gold standard as far as studies go).